-Starting with my parents’ honeymoon in the mid-Sixties, whenever my family has vacationed on the Hawaiian island of O’ahu (with two exceptions) we’ve stayed at The Royal Hawaiian Hotel. * This year, however, when looking for a place to move-in for a few months (to wait out the time before getting vaccinated), I suggested staying a couple of doors down, at the Moana Surfrider, A Westin Resort & Spa.
+Starting with my parents’ honeymoon in the mid-sixties, we stayed at The Royal Hawaiian Hotel whenever my family vacationed on the Hawaiian island of O’ahu (with two exceptions). * This year, however, when looking for a place to move in for a few months (to wait out the time before getting vaccinated), I suggested staying a couple of doors down at the Moana Surfrider, A Westin Resort & Spa.

-And while I’ll be discussing the Moana Surfrider in a future article (and its Penthouse in yet another); its history and the history of its three sister properties in Waikiki—the Sheraton Waikiki, the Royal Hawaiian, and the Princess Kaiulani hotels—needs to be told, first.
+While I’ll be discussing the Moana Surfrider in a future article (and its Penthouse in yet another), its history and the history of its three sister properties in Waikiki—the Sheraton Waikiki, the Royal Hawaiian, and the Princess Kaiulani hotels—need to be told first.

-A couple of years later (1971), Sheraton opened the Sheraton Waikiki on what had previously been the gardens of the Royal Hawaiian. *** Then, a few years after that (1974), Sheraton sold both the Royal Hawaiian and the Sheraton Waikiki (as well as the Sheraton Maui), to the Osano brothers; with Sheraton continuing to manage and operate these properties as well.
+A couple of years later (1971), Sheraton opened the Sheraton Waikiki on what had previously been the gardens of the Royal Hawaiian.
+Then, a few years after that (1974), Sheraton sold both the Royal Hawaiian and the Sheraton Waikiki (as well as the Sheraton Maui) to the Osano brothers, with Sheraton continuing to manage and operate these properties. ***

-Now, with the exception of the Outrigger Hotel (located betwixt the Royal Hawaiian and the Surfrider hotels), all of the beachfront properties in the heart of Waikiki were owned by the Osano brothers and operated by Sheraton Hotels and Resorts.
+Now, except for the Outrigger Hotel (located betwixt the Royal Hawaiian and the Surfrider hotels), all of the beachfront properties in the heart of Waikiki were owned by the Osano brothers and operated by Sheraton Hotels and Resorts.
 Putting it into Las Vegas terms, it was akin to the late ‘90s, when Mirage Resorts owned (north to south) Treasure Island, The Mirage, Bellagio, half of the Monte Carlo, and the Boardwalk Hotel & Casino (if the Strip and everything east of it were ocean).
-The properties proved to be so valuable, in fact, that owning them landed the Osano brothers on Forbes’ 1999 list of the World’s Richest People.
+The properties proved to be so valuable that owning them landed the Osano brothers on Forbes’ 1999 list of the World’s Richest People.

 Historic Waikiki Beach Hotels